Stationsplein 1012 Amsterdam Netherlands

 With 15 platforms in total, Amsterdam Centraal is a big station.
 With platforms capable of taking two train services (one at either end) there are screens on every platform to assist you.
 These information boards will tell you where to stand for your train and even carriage number.

 If your flying in to or out of Amsterdam local trains connect to Schiphol Airport with departures every 10 minutes from 6 am to midnight and the journey taking between 10-15 minutes each way.

 Eurostar services to and from London

 In April 2018, Amsterdam Centraal offered high-speed rail connections from London with Eurostar services arriving twice a day.
 Find out more about London to Amsterdam services here.
 At the moment, return journeys to London are provided by Thalys and Eurostar.
 Thalys taking passengers from Amsterdam to Brussels where you have to change train for the Eurostar service back to London in just over two hours.

 If you're visiting the city for the first time, the main tourist office is located at the station where you can pick up a free map, purchase tickets for tours and activities plus any accommodation needs.
 In approximately 5 minutes, you can be in the heart of the city centre at Dam Square.
 From here the whole of the city is never too far away.

 At the back of the station building, you can catch a free ferry over to A'DAM lookout and the EYE Filmmuseum every 5 minutes during the day.
-A reduced but frequent service continuing to run throughout the night.
+A reduced but frequent service continues to run throughout the night.
 The A'DAM lookout providing panoramic views over Amsterdam, the IJ, the train station with Amsterdam emblazoned on its impressive roof and wide open countryside.
 If the world was truly flat, visitors to Amsterdam would be able to catch a glimpse of the Eiffel Tower in Paris from here.